ferhimedamine/OpenTicate/README.md

 ## How do I get started?
-Install terraform, kubectl and go on your machine
+Install terraform, kubectl, jq and go on your machine

 Create a AWS account (will cost less than a few dollar months if you are not working on it 24/24 7/7)